gumaerc-testorg/15.879-spring-2014/content/pages/student-projects.md

 Previous Student Projects
 -------------------------

-The following examples from previous offerings of the course are linked to below, but can be found or downloaded from VirginiaTech’s System Dynamics Lab (SDL) [Tutorials and Resources](http://www.sdl.ise.vt.edu/tutorials.html) web page.
+The following examples from previous offerings of the course are linked to below, but can be found or downloaded from VirginiaTech’s System Dynamics Lab (SDL) {{% resource_link "5f40c037-de31-4436-9bd8-3e360b0b73b2" "Tutorials and Resources" %}} web page.

 {{< tableopen >}}
 {{< theadopen >}}